Menu

 Drug and Alcohol Policy

-When interacting with any member of the CCR team, coaches, parents and guardians must ensure a safe, drug and alcohol free environment for team members at all times.
+When interacting with any member of the CCR team, coaches, parents and guardians must ensure a safe, drug and alcohol-free environment.
 Any adult providing alcohol or illegal drugs to any team member is in serious violation of team rules and the law.
 Such conduct is not condoned and may require a referral to the appropriate law enforcement authority.

 Anti-Abuse Policy